sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 ### Terminal Emulator
-In order to configure the WiFi settings on the ESP32, users will need to install a [serial terminal emulator](https://learn.sparkfun.com/tutorials/terminal-basics) on their computer.
+In order to configure the firmware settings on the ESP32, users will need to install a [serial terminal emulator](https://learn.sparkfun.com/tutorials/terminal-basics) on their computer.

 === "Windows"
 	For Windows computers, we highly recommend [TeraTerm](https://teratermproject.github.io/index-en.html).